textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 In this task, we are going to verify that the CSV file is being written to blob storage.

-> **Note**: This can be done via Visual Studio, or using the Azure portal.
+> **Note**: This can be done via Visual Studio or using the Azure portal.
 For this lab, we will perform the task using Visual Studio.

 1. Within Visual Studio on your Lab VM, select the **View** menu, then select **Cloud Explorer**.